tiesen243/yuki-ui/README.md

 # Yuki UI

-A modern, accessible React component library and design system built with TypeScript and Tailwind CSS.
+A modern UI component library for React built on top of shadcn/ui.
+Beautiful, accessible, and customizable components for your next project.

 ## 🚀 Features